• Skip to primary navigation

 Why Cut into Cutlets?

 This is great for faster and even cooking.
-Even pieces cook simultaneously, so you won’t have to worry about undercooked one piece.
+Even pieces cook simultaneously, so you won’t have to worry about one piece.
 And the thin slices make it easier to cook dishes in less time.

 Panko Breaded (Video)